 We chose 'Look After Your Planet' because the theme is timeless and fits with the general community nature of our choir, and because the track features the talent of some of Melbourne's most wonderful singers, Chris Wilson, Nichaud Fitzgibbon, Shelley Scown, Rebecca Barnard, Kerri Simpson.

 Alana Egan was invited to do a songwriting workshop with the choir in 2010.
 What resulted was the creation of a wonderful theme song, High Street Bells Blues, which we recorded in 2014 and has been the highlight of our performances.

 Local Darebin songwriter, Greg Spencer, has the voice of a divine hard-living angel.
 His debut album was released in 2010.
 He is currently recording his next release.
 Greg attends choir rehearsals often, lending his voice to the choir.
 We recorded his song 'La La, Sing Us A Song' with him for Singing For Joy.

-Ruth Schoenhymer is one of Melbourne's best kept secrets.
-She is a dynamic musician and choir leader.
+Ruth Schoenhymer is a dynamic musician and choir leader.
 She has rehearsed and performed with us at "Music For The Soul", the Collingwood Football Ground Community Park Launch and with the the wonderful Biddy Connor.
 Ruth's musicianship is a joy.